Starship Command: Reception

 Although none of the Acorn magazines were in the habit of giving review scores at the time, the game received generally very favourable reviews.
 Peter Gray, writing in the October 1983 edition of Electron User, concluded that "The game seems to have everything.
 The graphics are superb, the instructions thorough and, once you get used to the way your ship stays still while the aliens move, the whole thing is enthralling".
 The BBC version was reviewed in Computer and Video Games and received a score of 90%.

+Starship Command reached number one in the BBC games charts replacing Snooker, another Acornsoft title.
+It spent one week at the top of the charts before being replaced by another Acornsoft game, Geoff Crammond's Super Invaders.